WICHE PSEP - Professional Student Exchange Program

 State Support

 In addition to the tuition paid by each PSEP student, Montana pays a “support fee” to the admitting school to help cover the cost of the students' education; this fee is negotiated between WICHE and the cooperating programs.
 The number of students supported is determined through state legislative appropriation.
-In FY21, the state appropriated $2.28M to support a total of 80 state residents attending professional programs across seven professional fields while also receiving 2 PSEP students and $23,550 in state support fees from other WICHE partner states.
-Among Montana’s 2007-2016 PSEP graduates (2007-11 for physicians, 2007-16 for all other fields), 55% returned home to practice.
+In FY24, the state appropriated $2.95M which supported a total of 91 state residents attending professional programs across seven professional fields.